 An Antipodean travel company serving World Travellers since 1983

-Sitting astride the crossroads of the world, Kazakhstan has long been a focal point for trade and communication in Central Asia.
+Sitting at the crossroads of the world, Kazakhstan has long been a focal point for trade and communication in Central Asia.
 The history of cross-cultural exchange in the country has left Kazakhstan with a rich cultural landscape, with nomadic and pastoral cultural practices coexisting alongside the more cosmopolitan influences of Persia and Islamic Central Asia.
-Journey to Kazakhstan with Odyssey Traveller, and discover a land full of truly unique experiences.
+The largest country in Central Asia, Kazakhstan offers diverse natural landscapes, ranging from empty deserts to the pristine green valleys and craggy peaks of the Tian Shan mountains – and of course, the vast grasslands of the steppe.
+Journey to Kazakhstan with Odyssey Traveller, and uncover one of Asia’s most fascinating hidden gems.

 Odyssey travels by coach and occasionally uses local transport, including trains and ferries.
 Specifics are always outlined in your tour itinerary.
 Taxis are widely available in cities, and will perform intercity trips.
 Minibuses are also an option, with minibuses covering short to medium distance intercity routes.
 Trains are inexpensive, though it may be an idea to bring food with you for a long trip, as food options can be scarce on train journeys.